 Welcome to Charming Places — a series in which I’ll talk about the places I stay.
 From B&B’s, hotels and guesthouses to apartments and farm stays, I’ll give my honest thoughts on these spaces.
 I’ve found that the accommodation I choose to stay often directly affects how I feel about a particular destination.
 And how I connect with that location and its people.
-So I want to share these places with you by giving you my opinions.
+So I want to share these places with you by dishing out a bit of info and a some of my opinions.

 The Whins was the place.
 I finally found a place for my stay in the little town of Dunfanaghy in northern County Donegal, Ireland.